 When a process like nanoemulsion is applied to a help extract, the oil is broken into tiny particles, increasing surface area which helps aide absorption into the body.
 In the case of nanoemulsions, this can result in up to a 5x increase in absorption in the body.
 As a result, the onset times and effectiveness of ingested products increase, making them much more effective.

-Next, you'll want to be sure that the company discloses information about where they source their CBD extracts.
-As we've discussed above, the hemp source is very important when it comes to creating an effective CBD product.
-The source plant material also needs to be free of harmful chemicals, pesticides, molds, and other contaminants.
+You'll want to be sure that the company discloses information about where they source their CBD.
+Every product starts with hemp, so the source plant material needs to be free of harmful chemicals, pesticides, molds, and other contaminants.
 This, coupled with high-quality, professional extraction will result in a clean, pure end product.

 Reputable companies will publicly provide the following information about their hemp source and manufacturing:

-For more information about these reports, see our article which further outlines why CBD lab reports are important and how to read them.
+For more information on the topic, see our article on why CBD lab reports are important and how to read them.

-Knowing what to avoid can be just as important in choosing a brand.
-For that reason, we've outlined some of the warning signs that you should look out for when you're doing your research.
+Knowing what to avoid can be just as important as knowing what to look for.
+Here are some warning signs to look out for when you shop for CBD:

 Here at Big Sky Botanicals, we strive to operate a business that we feel meets and exceeds these guidelines.
-We hope you'll consider shopping with us, but either way we hope this guide helps you find a great product option wherever you choose to shop.
+We hope you'll consider shopping with us!